Issued Friday, September 21, 2018

-The Iowa Policy Project released the following statement from Executive Director Mike Owen about the latest seasonally adjusted jobs data from Iowa Workforce Development (IWD) and the U.S. Bureau of Labor Statistics (BLS).
+The Iowa Policy Project released the following statement from Executive Director Mike Owen about the latest seasonally adjusted jobs data from Iowa Workforce Development and the U.S. Bureau of Labor Statistics.

 The Iowa Policy Project is a nonpartisan, nonprofit research organization in Iowa City that has been tracking Iowa job issues since its founding in 2001.
 Find reports at www.iowapolicyproject.org.

-Iowa's unemployment rate remained at 2.8 percent, which compares with 3.3 percent a year earlier.
+• Iowa's unemployment rate fell to 2.5 percent, its lowest level in 18 years.
+That compares with 3.0 percent a year earlier.

 Job Growth Perspective

-Iowa still has not recovered from the Great Recession when accounting for population growth.
-According to the Economic Policy Institute, Iowa would have had to gain 100,100 net nonfarm jobs to keep up with 6.6 percent population growth since the December 2007 start of the last recession, but has gained back 56,900.
-This leaves a jobs deficit of 43,200.
+• Iowa jobs still have not recovered from the Great Recession when accounting for population growth.
+According to the Economic Policy Institute, Iowa would have had to gain 103,400 net nonfarm jobs to keep up with 6.8 percent population growth since the December 2007 start of the last recession, but has gained back 68,100.
+This leaves a jobs deficit of 35,300.